oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

 suitable format) to be filtered for review while other, correct, values are inserted.

+In addition to Oracle Database "Array DML" batch loading, :ref:`directpathloads` can be used for very fast loading of large data sets if certain schema criteria can be met.
+Another option for frequent, small inserts is to load data using the Oracle Database :ref:`memoptimized`.

 Related topics include :ref:`tuning` and :ref:`dataframeformat`.

 Batch Statement Execution